xp-framework/unittest/README.md

 Parameterization
 -----------------
-The `@values` annotation can be used to run a test with a variety of values which are passed as parameters.
+The *Values* attribute can be used to run a test with a variety of values which are passed as parameters.

 ```php
 use lang\IllegalArgumentException;